nkarl/jba-java-game-of-life-nasty-code/README.md

 # [JBA-Jv] Conway's Game of Life

-Learning about parallelism and multithreading in this project.
+Learning more about & applying (concurrency, parallelism) via handling processes and threads in this project.